 The raw materials and components we use include HVAC system components, ductwork, steel, sheet metal and copper tubing and piping.
 These raw materials and components are generally available from a variety of domestic or foreign suppliers at competitive prices.
 Delivery times are typically short for most raw materials and standard components, but during periods of peak demand, may extend to one month or more.
 Over the last several years, many steel, iron and copper products, in particular, have experienced significant price fluctuation and some constrained availability.
 We estimate that direct purchase of these commodities comprises between 10% and 15% of our average project cost.
-We began taking steps early in 2004 to reduce commodity cost exposure.
-Among these steps were early buying of commodities for particular projects, or for general inventory, as well as including escalation and escape provisions in project bids and contracts wherever possible.
+We have procedures to reduce commodity cost exposure; early buying of commodities for particular projects, or for general inventory, as well as including escalation and escape provisions in project bids and contracts wherever possible.
 The negative effects of unrecovered commodity cost inflation in our project results have been modest, and are reviewed further in Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" later in this report.